 Our Senior Vice President of Sales, John Thiesfeld, spends more than one third of his year on the road.
-This makes John our most well-traveled team member and our go-to expert for traveling advice.
-Whether you fly once a year, or multiple times a week, John’s tips can turn even the most inexperienced flyer into a traveling connoisseur!
+This makes John our most well-traveled team member and our go-to expert for travel advice.
+Whether you fly once a year, or multiple times a week, John’s 14 travel tips can turn even the most inexperienced flyer into a traveling connoisseur!

 Move away from checking a bag.

 “It not only saves you time on departure, but you have everything you need if your flight gets canceled.
 This allows you to get on a different flight without worrying about your possessions.”